yas-xploit/DataGaurd/README.md

 DataGuard — File Integrity Monitoring & Tamper Detection Tool 🔒

-DataGuard is a powerful, cross-platform File Integrity Monitoring (FIM) solution designed to safeguard the security and integrity of your critical files in real-time.
-Featuring a sleek and intuitive GUI built with customtkinter, DataGuard offers both real-time and scheduled monitoring to keep your data safe from unauthorized changes.
+DataGuard is a robust, cross-platform File Integrity Monitoring (FIM) tool designed to protect the security and integrity of your critical files in real-time.
+With a sleek and intuitive GUI built on customtkinter, DataGuard offers both real-time and scheduled monitoring, ensuring your sensitive data remains safe from unauthorized changes.

-✨ Key Features:
+✨ Key Features

-    🕵️‍♂️ Real-Time Monitoring: Instantly detects any changes to critical files and triggers alerts through GUI pop-ups, an in-app Alert Box, and email notifications for rapid response.
+    🕵️‍♂️ Real-Time Monitoring: Immediately detects changes to important files and triggers alerts through GUI pop-ups, an in-app Alert Box, and email notifications for quick response.

-    📅 Scheduled Scans: Customize scan intervals based on file sensitivity:
+    📅 Scheduled Scans: Configure scan intervals based on file sensitivity:

         🔴 High: every 30 minutes